Hainault Forest

 Patania ruralis

-The Mother of Pearl is a micro-moth, but with a wingspan up to 4cm it is larger than many macro-moths!
-It is easily disturbed in stinging nettle patches during August.
-It likes to rest on the underside of leaves.
-The wings are iridescent like mother of pearl when viewed from different angles, hence its common name.
-Its larvae mainly feed on stinging nettles, living in folded leaves spun together.
+The Mother of Pearl is a micro-moth, with a wingspan reaching up to 4 cm, making it larger than many macro-moths.
+It can often be found in stinging nettle patches during August, where it is easily disturbed.
+The moth prefers to rest on the undersides of leaves.
+Its wings exhibit an iridescent quality reminiscent of mother of pearl when seen from various angles, leading to its common name.
+The larvae primarily feed on stinging nettles and can be found living in folded leaves that they spin together.

 #